nicholasadamou/starter-kit/README.md

 │   ├───functions.js -> Un-Compiled Javascript file
 ├───sass/ -> Uncompiled SASS directory
 │   ├───partials/ -> Tools/Frameworks
-│   ├───index.scss -> Uncompiled sass file
+│   ├───index.sass -> Uncompiled sass file
-│   │   index.scss -> Main sass file, where all other sass files should be included.
+│   │   index.sass -> Main sass file, where all other sass files should be included.
-│   ├───vendors -> Vendors folder for all the dependencies (Managed by Bower) ├───settings/ -> Starter Kit Settings
+│   ├───vendors -> Vendors folder for all the dependencies (Managed by Bower) ├───views/ -> Uncompiled Pug directory
-├───views/ -> Uncompiled Pug directory
+│   ├───includes/ -> Un-Compiled Pug files to be included inside the `index.pug` file │   │   └───partials/ -> Contains the main `_head.pug` and `_scripts.pug` file(s)
-│   ├───includes/ -> Un-Compiled Pug files to be included inside the `index.jade` file │   │   └───partials/ -> Contains the main `_head.jade` and `_scripts.jade` file(s)
+│   ├───layouts/ -> Contains the main '_layout.pug' file to be added as an 'extension' to the 'index.pug' file │   ├───index.pug -> Un-Compiled Pug file
-│   ├───layouts/ -> Contains the main '_layout.jade' file to be added as an 'extension' to the 'index.jade' file │   ├───index.jade -> Un-Compiled Pug file ├───.bowerrc -> Defines where the dependencies will be installed ├───bower.json -> Bower configuration file for managing bower dependencies ├───package.json -> NodeJS configuration file for managing node dependencies
+├───.bowerrc -> Defines where the dependencies will be installed ├───bower.json -> Bower configuration file for managing bower dependencies ├───package.json -> NodeJS configuration file for managing node dependencies